-Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence compliance of All buildings should be fitted with rainwater collection and storage systems to supply water to the taps and toilets in these buildings, as well as any outdoor requirements (landscaping, washing etc).
-All toilets (excluding temporary toilets) should be fitted with dual flush systems 16 .
+Impact Management Actions Responsible person Method of implementation Timeframe for implementati on Responsible party for monitoring Frequency of monitoring Evidence of compliance All buildings should be fitted with rainwater collection and storage systems to supply water to the taps and toilets in these buildings, as well as any outdoor requirements (landscaping, washing etc).
+All toilets (excluding temporary toilets) should be fitted with dual flush systems 22 .
 All taps to be installed in the control / substation / workshop buildings must be fitted with low-flow faucets.
-17 .
+23 .
 The design of any temporary water reservoirs for construction water should have the smallest practically possible surface area to reduce evaporation.
 Under no circumstances will the discharge of treated water, wastewater or effluent be allowed.
-The design engineers must consider all relevant resource conservation measures in the design phase of the development Prior to commencem ent of construction.
-ECO/ESA During and on completion of all associated building infrastructure on site.
-Monthly Report.
-ECO
+Holder of the EA The design engineers must consider all relevant resource conservation measures in the design phase of the development Prior to commencem ent of construction.
+ECO / Site ECO During and on completion of all associated building infrastructure on site.
+Monthly ECO Report.

-AVIFAUNAL MANAGEMENT
+4.6 AVIFAUNAL MANAGEMENT

-The avifaunal specialist has proposed the following management actions take place during the pre-construction phase of the development.
+The avifaunal specialist did not provide any mitigation measures or impact management actions that need to take place during the pre-construction phase of the development.
+Avifaunal mitigations in the construction and operational phases are addressed in sections 5 and 6 of this report.

-^{• 16} Conservative estimates have shown that a saving of more than 22 000 litres per household (this could apply to the workshops that are occupied by day and night staff) can be achieved annually with the installation of dual flush toilets (Aquanotion, 2008).
+^{• &}lt;sup>22 Conservative estimates have shown that a saving of more than 22 000 litres per household (this could apply to the workshops that are occupied by day and night staff) can be achieved annually with the installation of dual flush toilets (Aquanotion, 2008).

-^{• 17} Low flow faucets use aerators to reduce the flow of the water.
+^{• &}lt;sup>23 Low flow faucets use aerators to reduce the flow of the water.
 These can either be built into the faucet or added as an aftermarket product.
 The faucets in bathrooms should have a peak flow of less than 10 litres per minute.